 Northern Spain Road Trip: Sights & Map

-A Northern Spain Road Trip guides you through one of the most underrated regions of Europe – the Atlantic coast of Spain, The green Basque Country, the Cantabrian coast with its rocky beaches, and southwestern France with Biarritz and Bordeaux.
-While everyone else flies to Mallorca or Andalusia, you'll be driving through regions where you'll find the best Pintxos culture Discover the world's UNESCO World Heritage cities, spectacular Atlantic cliffs, and France's most famous vineyards.
-I've driven this route twice in a campervan – once in spring and once in autumn – and have compiled the complete itinerary in this guide.
-Northern Spain tour, all Sightseeing features, a detailed Northern Spain map for tracing back Insider tips and all costs included.
-Whether you have 7, 10 or 14 days: This route works for any time budget.
+A road trip through northern Spain will take you through one of the most underrated regions of Europe – the Atlantic coast of Spain, the green Basque Country, the Cantabrian coast with its rocky beaches, and southwestern France with its Biarritz and Bordeaux.
+While everyone else flies to Mallorca or Andalusia, you'll be driving through regions where you'll discover the best pintxos culture in the world, UNESCO World Heritage cities, spectacular Atlantic cliffs, and the most famous vineyards in France.
+I've driven this route twice in a campervan – once in spring and once in autumn – and in this guide, I've compiled the complete Northern Spain road trip, all the sights, a detailed map of Northern Spain to follow, the best insider tips, and all the costs.
+Whether you have 7, 10, or 14 days: this route works for any time budget.

-- Complete route: Bilbao → Zumaia → San Sebastián → Biarritz → Bordeaux on the map of northern Spain – 450 km along the Atlantic coast, doable in 7, 10 or 14 days.
+- Bilbao → Zumaia → San Sebastián → Biarritz → Bordeaux on the map of northern Spain – 450 km along the Atlantic coast, doable in 7, 10 or 14 days.

 - Top sights: Guggenheim Museum Bilbao, flysch cliffs Zumaia, La Concha beach San Sebastián, Rocher de la Vierge Biarritz, Place de la Bourse Bordeaux plus Saint-Émilion as a wine region.

-- Hidden gems of Northern Spain: Getaria (Txakoli vineyards right by the sea), Hondarribia (medieval fishing village), Picos de Europa National Park and the Flysch Route as a geotourism highlight.
+- Insider tips for Northern Spain: Getaria (Txakoli vineyards right by the sea), Hondarribia (medieval fishing village), Picos de Europa National Park and the Flysch Route as a geotourism highlight.

 - Culinary highlight: San Sebastián has the second-highest number of Michelin stars per capita in the world after Tokyo – plus the best pintxos scene in the Parte Vieja for €2–3 per bite.